Your global flight plan filing solution.A Kenmore Crew Leasing, Inc. company.

 Plan, file, and manage your flights with EuroFPL today!

-EuroFPL has been making European and NAT flight planning easy since 2009!
+EuroFPL has been making flight planning and flight plan filing easy since 2009.

-IFR and VFR flight plan filing with guaranteed ACK in seconds, flyable in moments.
+- IFPZ filing with guaranteed ACK in seconds, and flyable in just moments.

-All IFR FPL messages relayed via email and/or SMS direct to pilot mobile device.
+- Operational messages relayed via email and SMS direct to pilot mobile devices.

-Current IFR route catalog for Europe with over 250,000 validated routes.
+- Extensive IFR catalog for Europe with over a half-million validated routes.

 iOS Recommended PDF Viewer